CyberFlameGO/svnpython/Doc/library/datetime.rst

 For :class:`date` objects, the format codes for hours, minutes, seconds, and microseconds should not be used, as :class:`date` objects have no such values.
 If they're used anyway, ``0`` is substituted for them.

-.. versionadded:: 2.6
-   :class:`time` and :class:`datetime` objects support a ``%f`` format code which expands to the number of microseconds in the object, zero-padded on the left to six places.

 For a naive object, the ``%z`` and ``%Z`` format codes are replaced by empty strings.